codio/knowledge/source/instructors/admin/integration/lti-app.rst

 Enabling **Filter Learners for Mentors** to on will allow you to only show Mentor/Observers specific students that you wish them to see/manage in the Codio course.

-To set this up, edit your LTI app as set up above and add `codio_custom_mentor_for` as a custom field entering as the parameter either the students email addresses or their LMS user IDs.
+To set this up, edit your LTI app as set up above or send as a custom parameter adding `codio_custom_mentor_for` as a custom field entering as the parameter either the students email addresses or their LMS user IDs.
 To enter multiple students separate with comma (',')

 Example: